 Based on this evidence, the court concluded that the Sewing affidavit, with its accompanying Apostille, submitted by AJ Energy “is almost certainly a forgery.
 Nor is it a particularly good forgery.”
 Because the affidavit bore “numerous indicia of inauthenticity on its face,” including “various irregularities in the apostille,” its submission was, by itself, “enough to warrant sanctions, if not worse.”

 As business continues to expand globally, incorporating translated documents in every language, certification of translated documents with an Apostille becomes not only critical but required in the countries who are members of the Hague Apostille Convention.
 Although the facts of the case described here are unique and particularly uncommon, the required use of Apostilles and the certification of international documents using professional certified translation services is essential.
-All Language Alliance, Inc. can assist you in the essential task of proper certified translation services for Apostilled documents.
-Email us from our website www.languagealliance.com for all of your legal translation needs for any language.
+All Language Alliance, Inc. can assist you in the essential task of proper certified translation services for Apostilled documents, including apostlled exemplified copies of court documents and apostilled certified copies of court documents.
+Email us from our website www.languagealliance.com for all of your legal translation and apostille services needs.